 The issue of safeguarding occupational health and safety is obvious when viewed in the light of workplace accident statistics.

 A further key point when it comes to occupational health and safety is the marking of stairs and landings.
 How often have you yourself tripped when using stairs?
 And do you always use the handrails?
 I, too, regularly forget, at least until the next time I trip.
 According to statistics published by the German Social Accident Insurance (Deutsche Gesetzliche Unfallversicherung, see table on page 9) in 2020, approximately one-third of fatal accidents in companies occur in the area of structural installations.
 Floors are in first place, followed directly by stairs.
-Markings at such points of a factory can help to remind users of the potential hazards and thus save lives, of course.
-It is not imperative to mark every single step with paint or non-slip tape: A black-and-yellow marking on the first step or the edge of a landing would already increase visibility.
+Markings at such points of a factory floor can help to remind workers of the potential hazards and thus save lives, of course.
+It is not imperative to mark every single step with paint or non-slip tape: A black-and-yellow marking on the first step or the edge of a landing would already increase visibility for workers.

 In addition to occupational health and safety, floor markings also play a decisive role in maintaining order around the workplace.
 I am sure that most readers will know the workplace organization method 5S, a principle of the Toyota production system.
 One essential aspect is that tools and equipment are assigned a specified and fixed location.

 You have probably heard the saying: “Organized people are just too lazy to search.”
 But searches take time, and time is expensive.
 That starts with situations as trivial as needing a pallet truck to swap crates or boxes at your workplace.
-One of your colleagues needed the pallet truck for a job in the stores, and simply left it standing somewhere on the warehouse floor.
+One of your workers needed the pallet truck for a job in the warehouse, and simply left it standing somewhere on the warehouse floor.
 That creates confusion and a long and expensive search for basic equipment.
-If the pallet truck is assigned a readily accessible location, on the other hand, everyone knows where it is to be found and then returned after use.
+If the pallet truck is assigned a readily accessible location, on the other hand, every production worker knows exactly where it is to be found and then returned after use.
 Here, too, the use of simple, color-coded and self-adhesive floor marking tape results in more secure work processes.

 Providing information through floor markings

 The task of conveying information by way of relevant floor markings is naturally very closely related to the subjects of tidiness and occupational health and safety.
-Symbols and colors can be used to identify different areas, and are also readily understood by colleagues and visitors who do not speak the local language or are not familiar with your site.
+Symbols and colors on the floor can be used to identify different areas, and are also readily understood by workers and visitors who do not speak the local language or are not familiar with your site.

-Furthermore, organization in the production center can be made more transparent by marking staging and storage areas accordingly.
-The areas where parts are delivered for machining could be marked in red, for example, while blue is used to designate areas for the finished parts.
-Red-and-white markings are often used to define areas for parts that are currently blocked for machine processing.
+Furthermore, organization in the manufacturing center can be made more transparent by marking staging and warehouse aisles accordingly.
+The areas for parts Works-in-Progress for machining could be marked in red, for example, while blue tape is used to designate areas for the finished parts.
+Red-and-white stripe markings are often used to define areas for parts that are currently blocked for machine processing.
 In this case, floor tape is used to mark the current process state of parts.

-So you see, there is huge – and often still untapped – potential for the use of floor markings.
-Before you start to seek out the corresponding potential in your own production environment, I would like to say a few important words about the meanings assigned to different colors.
+So you see, there is huge – and often still untapped – potential for the use of floor markings or floor tape.
+Before you start to seek out the corresponding potential in your own manufacturing environment, I would like to say a few important words about the color-coding and its meaning used for floor tape.

 What do different colors mean?